g0dnexus/Software/README.md

 # Repository

 This repository contains programs for various devices.
 The README is available in both English and Russian.
-Changes will occur in this file for ease of use of the code and they will be marked with numbers.

 # Software №1